Creating HTTPS Service

 Prerequisites and Preparation:

-Nginx configuration is similar to the following:
+Nginx configuration similar to the following:

 upstream workerman {